jarrettmeyer/TypeScript_and_AngularJS/README.md

 $ grunt build:dev
 ```

+The application runs inside a [Vagrant](https://www.vagrantup.com) virtual machine.
+Run `vagrant up` from the project root.
+From there, you
+should be able to navigate to [http://localhost:8080](http://localhost:8080) to see the application run.

 ## Running Tests

 Unit tests are run with [Karma](http://karma-runner.github.io/0.12/index.html).
 You will first need to transpile the